lucocozz/Argus/docs/en/guide/installation.md

 - No PCRE2 dependency is required
 - The `REGEX()` validator becomes a non-functional stub
 - All predefined patterns in `argus/regex.h` are defined but won't work
-- The `ARGUS_NO_REGEX` macro is defined for conditional compilation
+- The `ARGUS_REGEX` macro isn't defined for conditional compilation

 ### Performance Optimization